simztheeclectic/RPMS-on-the-arduino/README.md

 # RPMS-on-the-arduino is a simple starter project on the Arduino using the Dallas / Maxim tempreture probe.
-There are a total of 2 probes and they should send their data to the arduino which would then translate that into a RPM for the Fans on the PWM pins.
-See, simple right?
+The temp probes should send their data to the arduino which would then translate that into a RPM for the Fans on the PWM pins.
+See, simples. ?